reuters-graphics/bluprint_graphics-kit/docs/developers/media.md

 ## How to use media files in your code

+When you reference media files, you should **always use absolute paths** (`https://graphics.reuters.com/.../my-file.jpg`), not relative paths (`./my-file.jpg`).

-To use media files in your code, you need to prefix the path to them.
+So to use media files in your code, you need to prefix the path to them.

+You have two ways to do that:

+#### `getPath`

-Import our built-in `getPath` utility and pass to it the path to your image in the `src/statics/` directory.
+Import our built-in `getPath` utility function and pass to it the path to your media file in the `src/statics/` directory.

-So say you have an image like this:
+For example, say you have an image like this:

 ```
 src/